abelardogilm/organic-sitemap/README.md

   # By default crawler_delay is 5sec.
 This is the time between get each url
   # To change it (seconds of delay):
   # config.crawler_delay = x

+  # By default, do nothing with urls that not return 200.
+  # If you want remove automatically 301 urls from Redis
+  # config.clean_redirects = true
+  # If you want remove automatically 404 urls from Redis
+  # config.clean_not_found = true
 end
 ```